 Many courts in Texas held essential hearings by videoconference during the COVID-19 crisis, usually using Zoom.
 The Office of Court Administration has put up a guide to the process that includes instructions and links to tutorials.
 There is also a list of YouTube channels that broadcast from specific Texas courts.

 The Texas Supreme Court authorized courts to do this.
 Until 2023, this authorization came from emergency orders.
 Now, Texas Rule of Civil Procedure 21d gives courts the ability to offer virtual court.

-The Texas Supreme Court has authorized courts to do this at least through September 30, 2020.
-Contact your court’s court coordinator or administrator to see what their procedure is.
+If your county's information is not available in TexasLawHelp's Virtual Court: County-by-County section, contact your court’s court coordinator or administrator to see what their procedure is.
 You can usually find the court coordinator’s contact information on the county’s web page.
-The best practice for learning this information, if it is not posted on the county's or court's web site, is to email the court coordinator.
+The best practice for learning this information, if it is not posted on the county's or court's website, is to email the court coordinator.